It is defined or used as an implemented term to describe the functional tissues of every living being or that contains cells on the planet.

-- Nervous system: parenchyma in the nervous system helps with what would be the perception, the thread of thoughts, the storage and processing of information received daily, among others.
+- Nervous system: parenchyma in the nervous system helps with what would be the perception, the thread of thoughts, and the storage and processing of information received daily, among others.

 - Lymphatic system: the parenchyma’s function is the production of immune cells in the lymphatic system.

-- Secretion of hormones: they allow the pancreas, the various reproductive organs, the brain, the adrenal glands, among others, to secrete the hormones necessary for the proper functioning of the organism.
+- Secretion of hormones: they allow the pancreas, the various reproductive organs, the brain, and the adrenal glands, among others, to secrete the hormones necessary for the proper functioning of the organism.